jyggorath/php-requests/README.md

 /**
  * Send a HTTP GET request
  *
- * Made to be used similarly to requests.get in Python
- *
  * @param string $url             URL
  * @param array  $headers         Custom request headers
  * @param array  $proxies         Proxy server to use, format: ['http' => '<server URI>']